-Marvel Movie Reflections
+Marvel Movie Reflections: Phase One

 About a year ago, to coincide with the release of the final Fox X-Men film, Dark Phoenix, I did a reflection on all of the X-Men movies.
 It was a ranking of the movies in order from best to worst, as well as a paragraph accompanying each film that gave a brief synopsis of the overall takeaway from each movie.
 Now, during the quarantine summer of Covid 19 when everyone is still mostly staying indoors, and with Disney Plus streaming every Marvel movie, perhaps it is time to do something with those twenty plus Marvel Films, (although Martin Scorcese might not agree with the use of the word “films,” there.)